The FBI Hyperlink Honeypot, and what you can do to stay safe

 This post is intended to help internet users who make legitimate, non-criminal use of the internet avoid being caught by the FBI’s hyperlink honeypot.
 While there are methods that can be used to cover deliberate criminal activity on the internet, I will not post them here.

-The FBI has recently adopted a novel investigative technique: posting hyperlinks that purport to be illegal videos of minors having sex, and then raiding the homes of anyone willing to click on them.
+The FBI has recently adopted a novel investigative technique: posting hyperlinks that purport to be illegal videos of minors, and then raiding the homes of anyone willing to click on them.

 Undercover FBI agents used this hyperlink-enticement technique, which directed Internet users to a clandestine government server, to stage armed raids of homes in Pennsylvania, New York, and Nevada last year.
 The supposed video files actually were gibberish and contained no illegal images.